The page has been translated by Gen AI.

 • For detailed information about the OS Image provided by Virtual Server, see OS Image Provided Versions.

-Preliminary Service
+Prior Service

 This is a list of services that must be pre-configured before creating the service.
-Please refer to the guide provided for each service for details and prepare in advance.
+Please refer to the guide provided for each service and prepare in advance.

-NetworkingVPCA service that provides an independent virtual network in a cloud environment
+NetworkingVPCA service that provides an isolated virtual network in a cloud environment

 NetworkingSecurity GroupVirtual firewall that controls server traffic

 Table.
-Virtual Server Auto-Scaling Preliminary Service
+Virtual Server Auto-Scaling Prerequisite Service

 Release Note